Home

 Elisha eventually found his way to California where he married another Marie, this one Marie Magdalena Schaffer, a native of Mexico.
 He died in Stockton, California on October 2, 1969 at the age of 62.
 He was buried at Cherokee Memorial Park in Lodi, California.

-On January 12, 1925, Marie gave birth to a daughter named Marie Crowell.
+On January 12, 1925, Marie gave birth to her and Elisha's daughter.
+She named the baby Marie Crowell.
 By 1930, Marie, baby Marie, and Barbara were all still living in Sheepshead Bay but at 1304 Avenue U. Marie's brother Charles was living there as well.
 Marie worked as a machine operator in a pencil factory.

 According to Barbara and Josie, little Marie was raised by her grandmother, Barbara Nowasky.
 Marie would later adopt the name Barbara because of her close relationship with her grandmother.
 She told her daughters that Barbara spoke English with a heavy accent, reflecting her Hungarian birth.

 A few days before Christmas of 1931, when little Marie was seven years old, she was standing with her grandmother Barbara on the train platform at the Newkirk Avenue Station when the arriving train crashed into the platform injuring several people including Barbara and little Marie.
+In fact, Marie may have sustained a broken leg and taken to the hospital.
 They both recovered from their injuries.
+To read the newspaper account, click here.

 One day, little Marie was taken to Coney Island by her uncles, Charlie and Freddy Nowasky, and they rode on the Cyclone roller coaster.
 She related to her daughters years later that she was terrified and hated the experience.

-By 1942, daughter Marie somehow ended up in Alabama.
+It was in 1942 that daughter Marie somehow ended up in Alabama.
 On June 6, 1942, when she was 17 years old, she married Charles Kaplan.
-Charles was born in New York on February 11, 1919, the son of Theodore Kaplan and Rena Levine.
+Charles was born in New York on February 11, 1919, the son of Jewish immigrants from Russia Theodore Kaplan and Rena Levine.
 At the time of the marriage, Charles was a soldier based at Fort Benning in Georgia, which is just a few miles across the border (the Chattahoochee River) from the location of the marriage in Phenix City, Alabama.
 Although she was only 17 years old at the time, the marriage certificate says she was 19.
 Perhaps she needed to be older than 18 to get married in Alabama without her parents' consent.

 Marie's mother, Marie Bolton, was now living at 8119 Glenwood Road in the Canarsie section of Brooklyn.
 On September 4, 1955, Barbara suffered an attack of some undefined illness.
 She went to live with Marie in Canarsie.